Interesting Animal Facts About Sloths

 Sloths are super interesting creatures and there are lots of interesting facts about them listed below, we bet there’s at least one in there that you had no idea about!

 There are two different types of sloths.
-These are two-toed and three-toed sloths.
+These are two and three claws sloths.
+Two-toed Sloths are slightly bigger than three-toed sloths, though they share many of the same features.
 Out of these two types, there are six species of sloth in total: Maned sloth, Pale-throated sloth, Linnaeus’s two-toed sloth, Pygmy three-toed sloth, Brown-throated sloth, and Hoffman’s two-toed sloth.

 Out of these species, the Maned sloth is on the endangered watch list and the Pygmy three-toed sloth is at risk of extinction as there are so few left.